holochain/holochain/crates/hdk/README.md

 convenience wrappers around `host_call!()` that do exactly what you'd expect, e.g. `commit_entry!( ... )` vs. `host_call!(__commit_entry, ... )`.

-We don't want to discourage you from using the HDK, and we don't want to ship opaque DSLs that disempower you by hiding trivial details behind scare macros.
-Think of the HDK as a tool and safety net rather than a reason to not learn how things work, because knowing is always better than not knowing :)
+Think of the HDK as a tool and safety net but also don't feel you can't peek under the hood to see what is there.

 ```rust
 use holochain_wasmer_guest::*;